webrecorder/browsertrix/README.md

 The docs cover deploying Browsertrix Cloud in different environments using Kubernetes, from a single-node setup to scalable clusters in the cloud.

-Note: Previously, Browsertrix Cloud also supported Docker Compose and podman-based deployment.
+Previously, Browsertrix Cloud also supported Docker Compose and podman-based deployment.
 This is now deprecated due to the complexity of maintaining feature parity across different setups, and with various Kubernetes deployment options being available and easy to deploy, even on a single machine.

 Making deployment of Browsertrix Cloud as easy as possible is a key goal!